 Glamorgan Botany Group began life in 2013 with five well-attended excursions in the east of the county, which in the recent past has not been so intensively botanised as the west.

-In 2022, we hope to continue this focus, and you can download our excursion plan for 2022 here.
+In 2022, we hope to continue this focus, and you can download our 2022 Excursion Plan (revised) here.

 Excursions generally involve chasing up historic sites, updating records for less common species, or simply visiting less-frequented areas to see what we can find.
 As well as generating species lists for the sites we visit (for input into national databases and Flora projects), we like to encourage the recording of additional details useful for continued monitoring, such as populations, precise locations and habitat notes.